Skip to content

 “We think the future of property management is flexible, nimble and customizable,” she says.
 “Regardless of the path you choose, you will need a software that allows you to be creative.
 Property management is a tough job.
 Today’s managers are tasked with everything from community relations to collections to vendor management.
 Our vision is for management professionals to do more specialized work versus being a generalist.”

-Team FORTRESS
+Team FORTRESS OS

-Team FORTRESS
+Team FORTRESS OS

 Fortress OS is the only property management platform purpose-built for affordable housing.
 Built by operators who’ve lived the challenges firsthand, Fortress simplifies compliance, leasing, maintenance, and reporting, all in one intuitive, powerful system.
+No workarounds.
+No outdated tools.
+Just software that gets affordable housing right.

 iStock-1462986353 (1)